Billings Montana

 MANIFESTATIONS

-Tell-tale signs of paranormal activity; intelligent or residual, are reported:
+Tell-tale signs of paranormal activity, intelligent or residual, are reported:

 A cool wind has been reported by staff and others, that goes up and around the living person’s body.
 No logical explanation has been found to explain this.

-The entity of Preston Moss
+The Spirit of Preston Moss

 Has been seen walking down the central staircase many times.